 I Want to Be Brave

 For anyone else that is seeing all these shared stories and thinking, “wow, these women are so brave…” I wanted that too.
-Even as I write and plan to share myself, I don’t FEEL brave or strong as some of these women I see – but it is because of one of them having the courage to share their experience with The Haven Retreat that I found out about it and so I feel compelled to breach my comfort levels in hopes that it would encourage even one person like me.
+Even as I write and plan to share myself, I don’t FEEL brave or strong as some of these women I see – but it is because of one of them having the courage to share their experience with the Saprea Retreat that I found out about it and so I feel compelled to breach my comfort levels in hopes that it would encourage even one person like me.

 I was drawn to the ideas of healing at the retreat but then, doubted, thinking: “it’s not for me, I don’t need this, it’s been too long, I should be ‘over it,’ does it really affect my life that much?”
 I wanted to find women like me, to have someone to relate to, but had rarely been able to put into words what happened to me.
 My brain tried to fool me into thinking that if I didn’t talk about it, it would be a distant thing from me, but my body knew the truth.
 My first abuse experience was 20 years ago, but it happened again, and that’s what really broke me.
 When my health started failing with paralyzing migraines and 3 types of primary cancers in the past 2 years, I also started having nightmares and flashbacks of the experiences I didn’t want to believe were part of my life any more.
 As it got worse, my husband encouraged me to go to the retreat and what’s more – a friend paid for my flight.